Ship Navigation Equipment: 17 Essential Types Explained

 Gyro Compass

-It can be used to provide a stable directional source, and its repeater system will need to be installed on the steering platform for maneuvering in port and emergency steering.
+This provides a stable directional source, essential for accurate navigation.
+Its repeater system is typically installed on the steering platform, ensuring reliable maneuvering in port and during emergency steering.

 Radar